 300 to 499: Deep subprime

 Where your credit score falls will determine just how good your refinancing interest rate could be.
 It pays to keep close tabs on it.

 7. Taking the first auto refinance deal you get

-Like skipping the negotiation phase at the dealership, when it comes to financing and refinancing your auto loan, it’s crucial to make sure you get the best possible deal.
+Like skipping the negotiation phase at the dealership, when it comes to financing and refinancing your auto loan, it’s crucial to make sure you get your best possible deal.

 Negotiation and shopping around are time-consuming, but the savings is worth your time and trouble.